 My problem was that I did not pay closer attention to what the Bible says is messing up our health.
 We do assist the culprit, only it is not a benevolent Creator’s doing.
-The people that contributed to the writing of the Bible did mistakenly believe that a loving God had to discipline by punishment (Heb.12: 5-6).
-Jesus, however, contradicted that concept as follows: “Then should not this woman, a daughter of Abraham, whom Satan has kept bound for eighteen long years, be set free on the Sabbath day from what bound her” (Lk.13: 16)?
+The people that contributed to the writing of the Bible did mistakenly believe that a loving God had to discipline by punishment (Hebrews 12:5-6).
+Jesus, however, contradicted that concept as follows, “Then should not this woman, a daughter of Abraham, whom Satan has kept bound for eighteen long years, be set free on the Sabbath day from what bound her” (Luke 13:16)?
 It is not God that capitalizes on our mistakes and sins but Satan.
 Satan manipulates us and blames God for it.
-It was Satan that entered Judas and betrayed his friend (Jn.13: 27).
-It was Satan that was destroying the body of the son that was sleeping with his father’s wife (I Cor.5: 5).
-It was Satan that used a serpent to deceive Eve (II Cor.11: 3).
-Pain is Satan’s favorite tool for claiming our bodies but he cannot have our souls (Jud.1: 9).
+It was Satan that entered Judas and betrayed his friend (John 13:27).
+It was Satan that was destroying the body of the son that was sleeping with his father’s wife (I Corinthians 5:5).
+It was Satan that used a serpent to deceive Eve (II Corinthians 11:3).
+Pain is Satan’s favorite tool for claiming our bodies; however Satan cannot have our souls (Judges 1:9).

 One of the oldest and perhaps even the best understanding of pain was the life of a man called Job.
 It was a Poem composed by someone as far back as Edom (Esau).
 Its final language was Hebrew with traces of Arabic, Aramaic, Semitic, Ugaritic and other dialects.
 It was a story that appealed to many people.
 This man was so close to God that Satan had to have permission to rob him of his family, his possessions and even his wife.
 His friends regarded his plight as being punished for his sins.
 He knew that he was innocent; nevertheless, he could not understand the reason behind his tragedy and personal affliction.
 In spite of his deplorable condition, he did not blame God.
 At the end, Job was rewarded for his enduring persistence for trusting in God.
 In the Poem, God challenged Satan and Job won it for God.
 It was Satan and not God that inflicted pain, even on the godly.
 Ultimately, the godly win and prosper.